davmac314/dinit/README.md

 A "service" is nominally a persistent process or system state.
 The two main types of service are a _process_ service (represented by a an actual process) and a _scripted_ service (which is started and stopped by running a process - often a shell script - to completion).
-There are also _bgprocess_ services and _internal_ services.
+There are also _bgprocess_ services (for processes which put themselves "in the background" by forking), _internal_ services (useful for grouping other processes or acting as checkpoints), and _triggered_ services (which require an external event or trigger to start).
 See the [dinit-service(5)](https://davmac.org/projects/dinit/man-pages-html/dinit-service.5.html) manual page for details.

 Many programs that you might want to run under Dinit's supervision can run